-The aftermath of any disaster that has directly affected your property is most often is a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following tips and information that will help provide a smoother recovery process.
+The aftermath of a disaster that has directly affected your property can often be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis shares the following tips and information that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (937) 436-3411

-- Obviously, it is extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to let them know you are all safe.
+- Of course, it’s always important to be sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to assure them that you are all safe.

-- Keep a listing of any and all household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of all household personal belongings or goods you have discarded and receipts for any expenses you incur in protecting your home.

 Water Damage Tips

 - Be Safe: Water events can present a lot of possible safety hazards to occupants.
-The potential for electric shock and slips and falls are very real.
-Remember, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+The potential for electric shock and slips and falls are real.
+Also, items soaked with water can be very heavy.
+Only perform tasks that can be done safely.

-- Electrical: Turn off all power to affected areas of the house.
-Don’t operate your TV or other electrical appliances while you are standing on wet flooring.
+- Electrical: Turn off the power to affected rooms of the home.
+Don’t operate the TV or other electrical appliances while standing on wet floors or carpets.

 Fire Damage Tips

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home safe.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the property safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are very real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from the water used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be completed safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can lead to extra damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short period of time, entry by a person can create additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Don’t any stereo, TV or other electrical appliances until they have been inspected by a professional.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been inspected by a technician.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Don’t consume food exposed to smoke or any canned products that have been subjected to excessive heat.
+- Food Items: Don’t eat food exposed to smoke or canned goods that have been subjected to excessive heat.

-- Pets: Relocate any and all pets to a clean environment until your house has been completely restored and cleaned.
+- Pets: Transfer any and all pets to a safe environment until your home has been fully cleaned and restored.